Private William Christopher Byron

 The grave of Private Patrick Bradley

-Patrick Bradley was an Irishman, who enlisted in early 1918 but fell ill soon afterwards and was discharged.
+Patrick Bradley was an Irishman who enlisted in early 1918 but fell ill soon afterwards and was discharged.
 He was born at Cushybraken near Kilrea in County Antrim, Ireland on 15 January 1893[1] the son of Charles and Mary Bradley.[2]
 His father was a farmer, who died before the turn of the century.

-His mother emigrated to the United States around 1904, with his older brother James, and settled in New York.
+His mother emigrated to the United States around 1904 with his older brother James and settled in New York.
 Patrick remained in Cushybraken with his widowed maternal grandmother and his mother’s family.
 After he left school, he worked as a farm labourer.
 James returned to Ireland in 1909 and in January 1910 he sailed back to New York from Londonderry on the SS Furnessia with his brother Patrick.
 Both sons lived with their mother and Patrick found work in service.
 At the time of his enlistment he was a footman for Mrs Sterling Postley, who lived in a sumptuous apartment at 830 Park Avenue.[3]
-Continue reading

 Lance Corporal Edwin Otterson Baker